-Students in the Journalism and Media Studies M.A.
+Students in the Journalism and Digital Communication M.A.
 Program must complete a culminating project after completion of coursework and after passing the comprehensive exams.
 Students may choose between doing a thesis and completing a professional project project suitable for publication.

 Analytic research includes examination of text or visuals for themes, framing, comparisons, or other content analyses.
 This type of research also includes ethical analysis of cases or issues.

 Historical research includes examination of media accounts or others’ perspectives of issues or past events or the close examination of the life of a notable individual.
 The intent is to form new understandings from previously-published data.

 Legal research involves the study of of legal cases, issues, or an aspect of legal theory.

 Clinical or ethnographic research includes in-depth presentation of a particular case.
 Material may be gathered through document collection, interviews, and through participant-observation.

 Qualitative research involves the collection of human opinion or belief through surveys, questionnaires, or interviews.

 Quantitative research includes statistical interpretation of data gathered from documents, field observation, surveys, interviews or experiments that compare test groups with control groups.